 Drafting a rate action letter that is easy to follow, flows logically, and displays the essential information and/or the primary action first, followed by the nonessential information.

-Presenting the reduced benefit options in a way that is comprehensible, memorable, and adjusted to the needs of the audience.
+Presenting the RBOs in a way that is comprehensible, memorable, and adjusted to the needs of the audience.

 Using cover pages, a table of contents, glossaries, plain language, headers, maximized white space, and appropriate font size and reading level for the intended audience.

-Using illustrative tools, such as bullet points or illustrations as appropriate, and graphs or charts enabling a side-by-side comparison.
+Using illustrative tools, such as bullet points or illustrations, as appropriate, and graphs or charts enabling a side-by-side comparison.

-Including definitions of complex terms; and if a term, subject or warning is repeated throughout the communication, consider making the language consistent throughout the document.
+Including definitions of complex terms; and if a term, subject, or warning is repeated throughout the communication, consider making the language consistent throughout the document.

-Including a question-and-answer section that is succinct but answers the commonly asked questions in plain language.
+Including a Q&A section that is succinct but answers the commonly asked questions in plain language.

-Providing appropriate accommodations for policyholders with disabilities or for policyholders for whom English is not a first language.
+Providing appropriate accommodations for policyholders with disabilities or policyholders for whom English is not a first language.

 Identification